 I guess he’ll have to have a conversation with Netflix about how many film industry awards they’re winning and then reassess the level of “threat”…

 So what do you think?
-Are there any other challenges facing cinemas in 2020?
+Are there any other challenges facing cinemas today?
 We’d love to continue the discussion further!
 Feel free to leave a comment below or email me at firstname.lastname@example.org.

 Similarly, if you’re interested in finding out how marketing can be harnessed in this way and want to work with a digital marketing team who care about connecting brands with their audiences, old and new, then pop me and email and let’s nerd out together.